Quick Thoughts - Type Ia Supernovae and the Cosmic Distance Ladder

 From 2MASS survey (CC BY-SA 3.0)

-Picture this: Stephenson 2-18 struts onto the scene, clocking in at a whopping 2,100 times wider than the Sun1.
-That’s a problem, because according to the rulebook of stellar physics, stars aren’t supposed to get bigger than about 1,500 solar radii2.
-Scientists were scratching their heads, wondering if they’d have to rewrite the laws of the universe.
+Stephenson 2-18 strutted onto the scene back in the ancient year of 2010.
+Scientists clocked in the red supergiant at a whopping 2,100 times wider than the Sun1, which is a problem because the rulebook of stellar physics says that stars aren’t supposed to get bigger than about 1,500 solar radii2.
+We were scratching our collective heads, wondering if we’d have to rewrite the laws of the universe.

 Nope.
-Turns out, it was just another case of “someone didn’t check their work.”
+Turns out, it was just another case of “someone got sloppy and didn’t check their work.”
 Early estimates pegged Stephenson 2-18 at 98,000 light-years away1.
-But after some awkward recalculations, we realized it was actually only 20,000 light-years away3.
-That’s still a trek, but it meant the star wasn’t the oversized diva it seemed—it was just closer, pulling off the ultimate optical illusion.
+But after some hurried recalculations and some new-and-improved data, we realized it was actually only 20,000 light-years away3.
+That’s still quite a trek, but it meant the star wasn’t the oversized diva it seemed - it was just closer.
 Like when your cat looks huge in a photo because it’s sitting two inches from the camera.

 Once the distance was corrected, Stephenson 2-18’s record-breaking size evaporated faster than a puddle in the desert.
 Fans of the star were crushed, but stellar physicists everywhere breathed a sigh of relief.
-No need to toss out the textbooks—just the original measurements.
+No need to toss out the textbooks, just a couple bad measurements.

 The Takeaway: Measure Twice, Claim Once